dudenoob34/dude-zone/README.md

 Welcome to...
-# Dude's game hub
+# Dude's place of games (name change because my mind is so impure)
 ![thumbnail](HubPictureV3.png)
 _A list of web games on the internet that I personally find really interesting.
 You might find them interesting too!_
 _________________
 ### FAQ